eclipse-tractusx/tractusx-edc/docs/development/decision-records/2024-09-16-tx-target-node-directory-proposal/README.md

 ## Decision

-A new service that will contain Connectors' URL's of each partner a member wants the offers from, acting as the **TargetNodeDirectory for the partner's FederatedCatalog**.
+A new extension in the FederatedCatalog that will have a db/cache containing the BPNL's and Connectors' URL's of each partner a member wants the offers from, acting as the TargetNodeDirectory for the partner's FederatedCatalog.

 ## Rationale